Could your home be the answer to your financial problems? Let’s break down the process and options when refinancing your home.

 So, Should You Refinance?

 Refinancing your mortgage is no small act.
 It involves a lot of work which is just a waste of time if it doesn’t yield much by way of savings or help in getting your finances under permanent control.
 So, while a refinance can be a prudent financial move for some, it can just as easily be a disastrous one for others.
+Get Mortgage Advice from your trusted mortgage broker to make the right decision.

 As a general rule of thumb, remember that refinancing costs between 3% and 6% of the loan’s principal and is only a good idea if you plan to stay in your home for at least a couple more years.
 After that, an in depth look at your personal finances, goals, and behaviors is the only way to determine if this type of radical financial move is the right one for you.